 Reciprocal frame roofs are fun to build.
 If you’ve never done it before, try it first with twigs, then progress to a full-sized version at ground level before attempting the real thing.
 You’ll need a ‘Charlie stick’ (a prop) to support the first rafter.
 Each successive rafter is balanced on the previous one.
 If your calculations are correct, there will be sufficient space to slot in the last rafter, after which you can pull away the Charlie stick and the roof will drop to its natural point of equilibrium.
 Make sure there’s no-one inside the building when you pull the stick out – just in case.
 Reciprocal roofs are easier to construct with roundwood.
 It’s easier to get them to locate – they will find their own resting place.

-There are various systems to predetermine the geometry of a reciprocal frame roof, that are too complex to go into in much detail in a factsheet, but the quantities that are interdependent are a) the pitch of the roof, b) the number and thickness of the rafters, and c) the size of the ‘eye’ hole left in the middle.
+There are various systems to predetermine the geometry of a reciprocal frame roof, that are too complex to go into in much detail in an introduction, but the quantities that are interdependent are a) the pitch of the roof, b) the number and thickness of the rafters, and c) the size of the ‘eye’ hole left in the middle.
 You can’t determine these values separately – any two will determine the third.
-Here is some more detailed information.
+Here‘s some more detailed information.
 Leonardo da Vinci created a few interesting reciprocal structures, including a bridge.
 There are also square and rectangular reciprocal roof designs, but the commonest shape is round.
 You can use some (long) matchsticks arranged reciprocally as a pub trick to hold a pint of beer above the table.
-This demonstrates the primarily downward rather than spreading load of the structure, and it stops you getting too drunk.
+This demonstrates the primarily downward rather than spreading load of the structure (and it stops you getting too drunk).

 Reciprocal roofs tend to have an amount of natural flex or spring due to their self-supporting nature.
 This is a facet of the structure and not necessarily a reason for concern.
 However, it’s important to select strong timber species for the rafters, like larch, douglas fir, ash or chestnut, and not brittle or radially-branching species like sitka spruce.